 • Crowned dens syndrome.
 Crowned dens syndrome occurs when varying amounts of calcium get deposited on the C1-C2 joints.
 Over time the calcium leads to reduced mobility, irritation, and inflammation.

-C1 misalignment anxiety is a common occurrence, especially in patients who have experienced extensive misalignments previously.
+C1 atlas misalignment symptoms like anxiety are a common occurrence, especially in patients who have experienced extensive misalignments previously.
 C1 misalignment pain feels like:

 • Shooting pain up felt up the spine and parts of the head